About PVD World Music

 Chance Kinyange Boas

 Chance was born in Katumba Refugee Camp and grew up in Mtabila Refugee Camp in western Tanzania, East Africa.
 He moved to Providence, RI with his mother and three brothers in 2008.
 Chance graduated from Mt.
 Pleasant High School and attended the Community College of Rhode Island.
 He then transferred to Bryant University where he received a Bachelor Degree in Business Administration, majoring in Accounting in 2014.
 After college, Chance worked for prominent organizations such as Xerox, Yale University and Brown University.
 Chance founded PVD World Music Institute to promote and celebrate the joy of traditional music of African refugees and immigrants like him in New England.
-Chance hopes to pursue studies in Applied Ethnomusicology and is currently building a Public Library in Tanzania and Burundi.
-Chance invests his free time in the community and hanging out with his nephew.
+In 2023, Chance joined Wesleyan University to study Ethnomusicology and is currently building a Library in Tanzania.
+Chance invests his free time in the community and hanging out with his two nephew.

 Director of Strategy, Community and Research